despairblue/furry-octo-dangerzone/02-basics/README.md

 ### SSIML
 Heterogeneous developer groups, groups that are comprised of people from different backgrounds (programmers, 3D designers) have hard time working together. <sup>[GF15]</sup>

-SSIML is a graphical approach to unify the scene graph model and the the application model, thus making the communication between the different parties easier.
+SSIML is a graphical approach to unify the scene-graph model and the the application model, thus making the communication between the different parties easier.

 It also serves as a code generation template.